stanfortonski/SOSEngine/README.md

 ## Usage
-1. Include src files and css file.
-Set your .window size in CSS file.
+1. Include source JS files and CSS file.
+Set your `.window` size in CSS file.
 2. Add this snippet to your HTML file.
 You can use more this structure.